Practicing Guitar: Self Discipline or Fun?

 Many guitarists think (on some level) that one cannot have fun learning guitar and get results at the same time.
 This thinking arises from the idea that “having fun” means random, disorganized practicing with no clear direction and no goals.
 While it is true that such an approach will not produce significant results, it is still very possible to have fun while working on your playing.
 Having fun means being able to enjoy the process of practicing guitar.
 There are many things that go into this, and here is a short list:

 - Experiencing consistent, measurable results throughout the learning process

 - Having confidence that you will reach all of your goals with time.

 - Avoiding boredom by knowing when to make adjustments in your practice schedule.

-- Fueling your desire to reach your goals by surrounding yourself by what inspires you!
+- Fueling your desire to reach your goals by surrounding yourself with what inspires you!

 - Practicing application and integration of new skills (together with the old skills).
-The ways in which we practice mastery, application and integration are totally different and naturally provide a source of 'intelligent variety' into your practice routine.
+The ways in which we practice mastery, application, and integration are totally different and naturally provide a source of “intelligent variety” in your practice routine.

 Summary: 7 Steps to Effective Balancing of Discipline and Fun